 SUCROSA is slowly paving the ways of its unique USP based strategy to categorise the best among the similar niche by adding value through its in-house research and development.
 Soil health and Plant health is the guiding principle of good crop produce.
 We have focused our research on Plant Insect Interaction by applying algorithms for research analysis and further experimental R & D in this arena.
 We have isolated microbes from soil for the solubilisation of potash, zinc, manganese and iron; purified it and now mass producing to strengthen the capacity of mycorrhizal formulation Super Gold one of its kind.
-A special formulation of Super Gold for Tea plantation is in progress.

-We are exploring to diversify and entered to produce Nutraceuticals.
+We are exploring to diversify and entered to produce

+Nutraceuticals.
 Our team have experimented on evaluation of growth on different types of stress during the growth phase of Spirulina culture in raceway pond.
 A cost effective downward processing is being developed.
-Various formulation of energy drink is under standardization Business performance discussion.
+Various formulation of energy drink is under standardization.